teamplify/teamplify-runner/README.md

 When you run `teamplify configure`, it will create a configuration file at `~/.teamplify.ini`.
 However, this is not the only possible location.
-Teamplify will look in the following locations (listed in the order of their priority, from highest to lowest):
+Teamplify will search the following locations (listed in the order of their priority, from highest to lowest):

 1. The location specified in the `--config` parameter in the command line.